 Plant Based Earth Day

-This Earth Day, April 22nd, Gorecki Dining Center (CSB) and The Refectory (SJU) planned to provide plant based, meat-free meals throughout the entire day!
-Of course, due to the unprecedented circumstances and students not being on campus these meals will not be served.
-That’s why the CSB Sustainability Office is challenging YOU to eat a plant powered diet on Earth Day as a way to celebrate the 50th Anniversary.
-There are many great benefits to eating a plant-based diet, for example; plants are rich sources of many nutrients that are important for good health, including unsaturated fats, vitamins (such as folate), minerals (such as potassium), fiber and protein.
+On Earth Day (April 22nd) and during Earth Week, the Sustainability Office is challenging YOU to eat a plant powered diet.
+There are many great benefits to eating a plant-based diet.
+For example, plants are rich sources of many nutrients that are important for good health, including unsaturated fats, vitamins (such as folate), minerals (such as potassium), fiber and protein.
 Eating a plant-based diet has also been linked to lower the risk of obesity and many chronic diseases, such as heart disease, type two diabetes, inflammation and cancer.

 If you are someone who has never tried a plant-based diet and are worried about what the best nutrient substitutions are, it is your lucky day!
 We have some tips!
 Be sure to check out the great recipe links over on the right side as well!